Gasterboi2012/xfo-beta/README.md

 ## You can also build the image from source (Which is reccommended)

--First, install bluebuild
+- First, install bluebuild

   https://github.com/blue-build/cli

--Then, build
+- Then, build
 ```
 sudo bluebuild generate-iso --iso-name xfo-oper-sys.iso image ghcr.io/gasterboi2012/xfo-beta
  ```